geraldselvino/GNSNet/README.md

 Platform
 ============================
 This library can be used in any .NET language under .NET framework 2.0 and up.
-It is written in C++ CLR but it can be compiled as a DLL and can be easily used using other .NET languages like C# and VB.NET.
+It is written in C++/CLI but it can be compiled as a DLL and can be easily used using other .NET languages like C# and VB.NET.

 Requirement